LandonPrewitt/WebDev2/2-css/p2_readme.md

 * style="thing to change : value; next style"
 * in-line css: style is written directly within the tags
 * internal css: create a stylesheet within the html
+* external css: create a seperate file for css.
+In your html just ref it as a link with rel="stylesheet" and type = "text/css", and href="filename.css"

 ### classes